supershaneski/callcenter-simulator/README.md

 ### **Select Type of Inquiry**

 Normally, you want to find out what the user wants from the beginning.
-You can then use this to customize the initial message and the prompt.
+This is just used to customize the initial greeting.
+For example, you can inquire about an order even when you select `PRODUCT INQUIRY` or `OTHER INQUIRY`.

 ![Select Type of Inquiry](./docs/screenshot1.jpeg "Select Type of Inquiry")